ColourfulLeaves/ColourfulLeaves.github.io/test.md

 layout: page
 title: "test"
-permalink: /test/
+permalink: /a/

-## Welcome to GitHub Pages Chinese page
+## Welcome to GitHub Pages test page

 You can use the [editor on GitHub](https://github.com/ColourfulLeaves/github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.